-Andhra Pradesh aims to become 'Knowledge Hub', says CM Chandrababu Naidu
+Andhra Pradesh aims to become 'Knowledge hub', says CM Chandrababu Naidu

 “I want to make Andhra Pradesh a knowledge hub.
 Historical information we have on the cloud, Artificial Intelligence is matured and real time information you can collect through various devices,” he said, while addressing DeepTech/GovTech Innovation Conclave 2024 here.

-Naidu said the government is in the process of preparing ‘Swarnandhra Pradesh Vision-2047’ based on ten principles such as ‘zero poverty, P4 approach (public-private-people-partnership’, under which the state is aiming to achieve a growth rate of 15 per cent annually.
+Naidu said the government is in the process of preparing ‘Swarnandhra Pradesh Vision-2047’ based on ten principles such as ‘zero poverty, P4 approach (public-private-people-partnership)’ and others, under which the state is aiming to achieve a growth rate of 15 per cent annually.

-The second quarter growth stood at 8.75 per cent against the national average of eight per cent, he said.
+The second quarter growth in Andhra Pradesh stood at 8.75 per cent against the national average of eight per cent, he said.

 “We are monitoring everything in real time,” he said.